tonethar/IGME-330-Master/notes/HW-ajax-1.md

 ## VI.
 Submission

+- Putting your files in a containing folder named  **ajax-1/** probably makes sense
 - See the dropbox for submission instructions
 - It is required that you utilize the "one-liner" way of rendering the HTML that we demoed in section III